Good news: we are about to be saved from global warming doomsday, bad news: a great winter is coming.

-To make things and processes sustainable, free market dictates us to make the former profitable.
+To make things and processes sustainable, the free market dictates us to make the former profitable.
 Maybe some kind of carefully organized regular festival of ungulates will do the job?

-Meanwhile, the number of farmers using regenerative grazing methods is increasing, which is what we want despite of high methane emissions coming from cattle.
+Meanwhile, the number of farmers using regenerative grazing methods is increasing, which is what we want despite high methane emissions coming from cattle.
 Noteworthily, horses and camels emit much less methane⁶⁵’⁶⁶, but they are not perceived as food sources by westerners.
-The cattle industry in many places are on the way up due to the increase of the beef price.
-Hopefully the message from the history will be passed to the cattle industry people on time, so they can be careful by learning a lesson or two from the mistakes of previous generations.
+The cattle industry in many places is on the way up due to the increase of the beef price.
+Hopefully the message from history will be passed to the cattle industry people on time, so they can be careful by learning a lesson or two from the mistakes of previous generations.

 That’s it, here is the ultimate solution we have been waiting for.
 We can take a breath for a moment.
-But we are getting late with actions; we need to hurry up.
+But we are getting late with our actions; we need to hurry up.
 We have two choices: either we continue as if weather anomalies are random phenomena, or we check the “ungulate movement-precipitation-cooling down” relationship once for all by conducting the ungulate movement experiment.
 If you don’t believe that it will save us, we can try to constuct shelters to everybody.